 Jump to section

-These past few weeks have been increasingly difficult to navigate.
-The collective heartbreak we feel as the result of gun violence, racial violence, and legal decisions that challenge bodily autonomy can feel insurmountable.
+The impact of racial violence in our communities, our cities, and the world is increasingly difficult to navigate.
+The collective heartbreak we feel as the result of gun violence and racial violence can feel insurmountable.

-Here are steps you can take to help you process these events, and then support your teams and your entire organization.
+Here are steps you can take to help you process in a healthy way, and then support your teams and your entire organization.

 Defining racial trauma